gbengataylor/3scale2.0OpenShift3.5/README.md

     ./instructions.sh

+There are other scripts in the install directory that are related to a 3scale enablement lab that are not referenced in instructions.sh (directly or indirectly).

 Note:

-Make sure $EXTERNAL_IP and $RH_USER_NAME are set
+Make sure $EXTERNAL_IP and $RH_USER_NAME are set.
+You may also need to update the pool id to the appropriate value for the subs_manager_register.sh script.in

-Look at the instructions.sh script and uncomment the appropriate commands
+Review the instructions.sh script and uncomment the commands for installing 3scale

 If you want to use ansible playbooks to install OCP [use this](https://github.com/gbengataylor/ocp-ansible-playbooks)